cakephp/docs/en/orm/associations.rst

 HasOne Associations
 ===================

-Let's set up a Users Table with a hasOne relationship to an Addresses Table.
+Let's set up a Users table with a hasOne relationship to the Addresses table.

 First, your database tables need to be keyed correctly.
-For a hasOne relationship to work, one table has to contain a foreign key that points to a record in the other.
-In this case the addresses table will contain a field called ``user_id``.
+For a hasOne relationship to work, one table has to contain a foreign key that points to a record in the other table.
+In this case, the Addresses table will contain a field called 'user_id'.
 The basic pattern is:

 **hasOne:** the *other* model contains the foreign key.